Querylight TS Demo

 Why this matters

-For small browser and local-first systems, it is useful when one toolkit can cover several adjacent needs instead of forcing an early split into:
+For small browser and local-first systems, this can remove an early split into:

 • one library for search